 Weeks, months would pass by without any updates on what was happening from Westfield.
 And this on a scheme which they had originally said would be completed by 2017.

 Store owners on short-term leases were given renewals to last them through the usually lucrative Christmas season, as demolition work was postponed more than once.

 Come 2016, and finally the silence was broken, as Westfield announced that they weren’t happy with the plans (their plans), and wanted to have another go.
 Meanwhile, Boris Johnson spent most of the first half of the year touring the country in a bus emblazoned with false promises about the future after Brexit.
 If only the nation had listened to the Croydon experience of Johnson’s false promises.

-Instead of a £1billion scheme with 5,000 jobs, they now taalked about a £1.4billion, and a shopping centre creating 7,000 jobs.
-Not that anyone bothered offering an explanation of what these jobs would be.
+Instead of a £1billion scheme with 5,000 jobs, they now talked about spending £1.4billion, and a shopping centre creating 7,000 jobs.
+Not that anyone in charge ever bothered offering an explanation of what these jobs would be.

 The council’s planning committee nodded the revised plans all through with barely a murmur.
 Croydon had been waiting for Westfield for so long now, the councillors daren’t do anything to delay its progress (as if…).
 It was, by now, 2017, the year when Westfield had first promised that they would deliver their wonderful, shiny new supermall.